-I’m a Singing Teacher, teaching out of the wonderful Mill Street Studios in Goodna QLD where I teach Group Singing Classes and Private Singing Lessons.
-I’m currently residing in Yeerongpilly, and am also available to travel up to 15kms for private lessons within the comfort of your own home.
+I’m a Singing Teacher specialising in pre-professional and tertiary entrance preparation (but I do teach all ages and abilities!), teaching out of my private home studio in Elwood, VIC.
+I am also available to travel up to 15kms for private lessons within the comfort of your own home.

 I’ve attached detailed information about the classes, and a little about myself below.